frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 The field contains a valid JSON object.

+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be strings that are valid serialized JSON objects.

 ### `array`

 The field contains a valid JSON array.

+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be strings that are valid serialized JSON arrays.

 ### `list`

 The field contains data that is an ordered one-level depth collection of primitive values with a fixed item type.

+**Native Representaiton**

+If supported, values `MUST` be natively represented by a data format.
+If not supported, values `MUST` be represented as strings following the rules below.

-If [native representation](../glossary/#native-representation) is a string, the field `MUST` contain a string with values separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
+The field `MUST` contain a string with values separated by a delimiter which is `,` (comma) by default e.g. `value1,value2`.
 In comparison to the `array` type, the `list` type is directly modelled on the concept of SQL typed collections.

-`format`: no options (other than the default).

 The list field can be customised with these additional properties: